department-of-veterans-affairs/vagov-content/pages/pension/eligibility.md

 ### What should I do if I received an other than honorable, bad conduct, or dishonorable discharge?

-If you've received one of these discharge statuses, you may not be eligible for VA benefits.
+If you've received one of these discharge statuses, you may not be eligible for VA pension benefits.

 <br>